Sara Sorribes Tormo: 2012–15: Juniors, WTA Tour debut, top 200

-Sorribes Tormo played in her first main draw on the WTA Tour at the 2012 Barcelona Open, where she lost in first round of qualifying to Ani Mijačika.
+On the professional tour, Sorribes Tormo played in her first main draw on the at the 2012 Barcelona Open, where she lost in first round of qualifying to Ani Mijačika.
 At the 2012 Madrid Open, she received a wildcard for the qualifying, but lost in the first round to Varvara Lepchenko.

 The following year, she received another wildcard chance for qualifying at Madrid but lost in the second round to Alexandra Dulgheru.
 At the Palermo Ladies Open and Swedish Open, she once failed to qualify for the main draw.

 In 2014, she again received a wildcard for the Madrid Open qualifying but lost to Caroline Garcia in the first round.
 During the year, she got only one chance to debut in a WTA Tour main draw, but lost in the first round of qualifying at the Luxembourg Open to Barbora Krejčíková.

-In 2015, she was successful on her first attempt to play in a WTA Tour main draw, passing qualifying at the Rio Open, where she lost in the first round to Paula Ormaechea.
+In 2015, she was successful on her first attempt to play in a tour main draw, passing qualifying at the Rio Open, where she lost in the first round to Paula Ormaechea.
 On 23 March 2015, Sara entered the top 200 for the first time, ranked 198th.
 At the Family Circle Cup, she went even further, reaching third round, defeating Anastasia Pavlyuchenkova and Shelby Rogers but then lost to Sara Errani.
 At Madrid, once again as a wildcard, she lost in the first round of qualifying to Bojana Jovanovski.
-She played at the French Open, which was her first appearance in a Grand Slam qualifying.
+She played at the French Open, which was her first appearance in a Grand Slam tournament qualifying.
 However, she lost to Shahar Pe'er in the first round.
 At Wimbledon, she lost in second round of qualifying to Yang Zhaoxuan.